 I found nothing redeeming about Tales From Earthsea.
 It wasn't the worst thing ever (that'd be Saikano), but it wasn't even average.
 It is obvious that Goro Miyazaki needs to find his own voice though or else he'll always be known as the son who couldn't quite measure up to daddy.

 There are five people in all of Earthsea.
-Kuni live in box in transport ship with 20 people for 30 days!
-Box in cargo ship to America have more people than Earthsea!
+I once lived in a box in a transport ship with 20 people for 30 days!
+That box in that cargo ship to America had more people in it than all of Earthsea!
 Goro!
-You bad boy!
-Daddy make smack you in butt!
-You make bad thing, Goro!
-Kuni spit on your grave!
-You make daddy's cry for your badness!
-Shame, Goro, shame!
+You are a bad boy!
+No wonder your daddy doesn't like you or your movies!
+Your daddy will make smack you on the butt for making bad things like this!
+You made a bad thing, Goro!
+I will spit on your grave!
+For shame, Goro, for shame!

 (Notes from the Rossman: That's all Kuni would say about this movie.
 Quite honestly I'm surprised!
 He's usually the first person to stick up for children who completely disappoint their fathers after his own dad caught him with roughly 2 terabytes of pictures and videos of his own sister, Kim-Chi, on the family computer.
 Now daddy only refers to Kuni as "Sick-Dumb Puddle Of Filth My Wife Shit Out After Telling Me She Didn't Believe In Condoms.")